 Who doesn’t love pizza?

 Those cheesy-gooey-chewy discs of deliciousness are a sure-fire hit any way you slice them.
 And it’s no wonder—pizza is fast, fresh, super satisfying and won’t break the bank.
+So if you are now craving a pizza and want to order one, then you easily check out Joe’s Pizza to help you get the pizza you want.
 Whether topped with fresh farmers’ market veggies or flavor-packed meats and cheeses, we love it through thick and thin.
 Here are some of the places in town where you can score your pies.

 Come hungry to new-kid-on-the-block Patxi’s Pizza (515 State St., patxispizza.com), opening in August, where their signature Chicago-style stuffed pizza is king.
 Also try the thin-crust version, hand-pulled to perfection, or create your own from more than 30 meat and veggie toppings.
 Patxi’s (pronounced “pah-cheese”) Chicago- and Italian-style pizzas feature two distinct, handcrafted styles of dough; look for vegan, whole-wheat and gluten-free options, too.
 Sit inside the rustic yet contemporary space or on the large outdoor patio, sip from over a dozen beers on tap and dig into fresh salads and small plates along with your pies.